jroux-git/ForceBeWithYou/README.md

 2. MillenniumFalcon: This is the sender application

 Some basic Unit testing was implemented using XUnit

-No Build automation implemented yet.
+Build automation was implemented using CodeBuild on AWS.